-372 APPENDIX H. GLOSSARY
+416 APPENDIX H. GLOSSARY

-"NUMA node".
+NUMA: Non-uniform memory architecture, where memory is split into banks and each such bank is "close" to a group of CPUs, the group being termed a "NUMA node".
 An example NUMA machine is Sequent's NUMA-Q system, where each group of four CPUs had a bank of memory near by.
 The CPUs in a given group can access their memory much more quickly than another group's memory.